Poem | |

 I hear a noise, a lost voice, the echoes of no rejoice,

-I could not ignore the light coming from the cracks in the open door
+I could not ignore the light coming from the cracks under the door

 Giving it some thought,